kpchi/hackaguide/Pre-Planning/Ticketing.md

 	- Keep a rotation of ticket releases:
 		E.g.: Monday 1pm, Tuesday 2pm, Wednesday 3pm, Thursday 4pm, Friday 5pm.
 This ensures the different segments are taken care of and people don't feel like they've been excluded.
 	- Ticket releases are announced via the Mailing List - this ensures people sign up to the mailing list and increases the 'hook' for (potential) attendees to keep track of whats going on in the newsletter / Mailing List.
 - Ensure that only 1 ticket can be purchased, not multiple at once.
 Will be a nightmare for Registration if multiple purchases are allowed.

 - Below are some Custom Questions you might want to ask amongst others:
 	- Any allergies, dietary requirements you need to be aware of?
 	- Any special requirements?
 (Medical, Accessibility)
 	- Are you Under-18?
 (This assumes you're allowing U-18s to participate)
-	- Do you have access to EduRoam / <X University Network>
+	- Do you have access to EduRoam / {X University Network}
 	- First-time hackathon attendee?

----
-Access Codes
+## Access Codes
----

 - Usually meant to be for:
 	- Beginners